skyfielders/python-skyfield/skyfield/documentation/time.rst

 Downloading new timescale files
 ===============================

-The timescale object uses three files, from NASA and the International Earth Rotation Service, that provide Earth rotation data and UTC leap seconds.
+The timescale object uses three files — two from NASA and one from the International Earth Rotation Service — that provide Earth rotation data and UTC leap seconds.

 Each Skyfield release includes recent copies